 As we have seen various assessments taken up by the Income Tax Department, it’s always good practice to file correct and genuine income tax returns before the due date every year.
 Ensure to safeguard the relevant proofs towards the claims or deductions for future reference.
 All the assessments should be taken on priority and submit relevant response by the tax payer to avoid any interest or penalty.

-For any kind of assistance related to your income tax return or any communication received from the Income Tax Department, consult our tax experts at H&R Block India
+For any kind of assistance related to income tax notice and scrutiny communication received from the Income Tax Department, consult our tax experts at H&R Block India